clockworklabs/spacetimedb-cookbook/voip-test/README.md

-listening to yourself in the demo is disabled by default.
-If you wanna listen to yourself, comment out the line: https://github.com/Lethalchip/spacetimedb-cookbook/blob/master/voip-test/src/App.tsx#L16

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.